php-school/php8-appreciate/README.md

 <h1 align="center">PHP 8 Appreciate</h1>

 <p align="center">
 A PHP School workshop, showcasing the new features of PHP 8.
-PHP School is a revolutionary new way to learn PHP </br> Bring your imagination to life in an open learning eco-system
+PHP School is a revolutionary new way to learn PHP.
+Bring your imagination to life in an open learning eco-system
 </p>

 <p align="center">